When is Orientation?

 If I attend Orientation, do I have to attend every single event?

 The number of events you attend, and which ones, is up to you.
 The events will cover many different topics, and be presented in many different styles, so feel free to ask around and determine which events you think will best suit your interests and needs if you don’t want to attend them all.
 We do encourage everyone to “try out” all of the events at the very least – you never know what could end up being more useful than you may have thought.

 I’m an international student - is there anything special for me to attend?

 Yes!
 Check out the First-Year Students page to learn more.

-I'm a transfer/exchange/grad student coming to Waterloo this winter - should I attend Orientation?
+I'm a transfer/exchange/grad student coming to Waterloo this spring - should I attend Orientation?